How to Run Headless Browsers in the Cloud for Web Scraping

 Use cases

-• AI agent web browsing: giving LLM agents a persistent cloud browser for multi-step research
+• Supplying AI agents with persistent browsers for research

 Honest limitations

-Detection isn't just infrastructure.
-Managed proxies improve IP reputation, and stealth config reduces fingerprint surface, but traffic patterns, timing, and behavioral signals still factor in.
-Steel addresses the infrastructure side; your code's behavior is still your responsibility.
+Detection involves more than infrastructure.
+Managed proxies improve IP reputation, and stealth configuration reduces fingerprint surface, but traffic patterns, timing, and behavioral signals still factor in.
+Steel addresses the infrastructure side; your code's behavior remains your responsibility.

-CAPTCHA solving isn't universal.
-It improves reliability but doesn't guarantee success for every provider or challenge type.
+CAPTCHA solving is not universal.
+It improves reliability but will not solve every challenge type or provider.

 Sessions can expire.
-Session persistence is powerful for authenticated flows but adds complexity.
-Targets can force logout.
-Plan recovery paths.
+Persistence is powerful for authenticated workflows, but targets can force logouts.
+Plan recovery paths and re-auth flows.

 Getting started